 To prevent your snowmobile helmet visor from fogging, we need to understand what causes the fogging in the first place.

-One minute you’re looking through a nice clear visor, then next thing you know it’s covered in fog and you can’t see a thing.
+One minute you’re looking through a nice clear visor, then the next thing you know it’s covered in fog and you can’t see a thing.
 Huh!
-What the heck just happened!
+What the heck just happened?

 So first, let’s look at why your visor gets foggy, once we know why it’s happening then we can easily form a strategy to keep your helmet shield fog-free!